 He agreed that the lower court had adequate reason for granting relief to the party that made the initial claim (the American Independent Party) and not to the second party (the Socialist Labor Party), which had not come to court in a timely fashion and for which a remedy might require designing new ballots at the last minute.

-Concurring opinion said ballot law effectively suffocated right of association, right to vote
+Concurring opinion said ballot law suffocated rights of association, voting

 In a concurring opinion, Justice William O. Douglas argued that the “right of association is one form of ‘orderly group activity’ ... protected by the First Amendment.”
 He further thought that “[c]umbersome election machinery can effectively suffocate the right of association, the promotion of political ideas and programs of political action, and the right to vote.”
 He agreed that the Socialist Labor Party had initiated its own action too late for it to receive declaratory relief.